-What is your PERFORMANCE improvement system, including your PROCESSES for evaluation and improvement of KEY organizational projects and PROCESSES, including PLANET FRIENDLY INITIATIVES?
+What is your PERFORMANCE improvement system, including your PROCESSES for evaluation and improvement of KEY organizational projects and PROCESSES?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

 Notes:

 P.2a.
 Nonprofit organizations must often compete with other organizations and alternative sources of similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention.